Here's all you need to know about Barack Obama's visit to Glasgow for COP26, including where he is staying in Scotland

 60-year-old Barack Obama had put in various policies around climate change during his eight years in office, many of which his successor Donald Trump attempted to remove in his four-year term.

-President Joe Biden began his presidency by reversing the action of the Trump administration.
+President Joe Biden began his presidency by reversing several of the actions of the Trump administration.

-One of the major actions taken by Mr Obama during his presidency was signing the Paris Climate Agreement in 2016.
+One of the major decisions taken by Mr Obama during his presidency was signing the Paris Climate Agreement in 2016.

 Here’s all you need to know about Mr Obama’s stay in Scotland for the climate summit.